Partisan (film): Production

+The film's score was composed by electronic musician Oneohtrix Point Never.

 Reception

 Critical response

 On Rotten Tomatoes the film has a rating of 59%, based on 41 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, "Well-acted and suitably chilling, Partisan is a dark drama whose confident craft may offer enough for some viewers to look past its flaws."
 On Metacritic, the film received a rating of 50 out of 100, based on 12 critics, indicating "mixed or average reviews".